voxpupuli/voxpupuli.github.io/_posts/2017-12-21-puppet_webhook.md

 * Replace the current system calls with native Ruby Library calls for executing backend functionality (where possible).
 * Anything else that this amazing community can come up with (as long as it benefits the community as a whole).

-If you have any questions, feel free to reach out to us in the following ways:
+If you have any questions, feedback, or want to know how to get involved, feel free to reach out to us in the following ways:

 * IRC: `#voxpupuli` on Freenode.
 * Slack: `#voxpupuli` on [Puppet Slack](http://slack.puppet.com)